-- if you decide to publish your print book via Amazon’s print-on-demand service CreateSpace (Amazon will assign its own unique identifier)
+- if you decide to publish your print book via Amazon’s print-on-demand service – this used to be called CreateSpace, but is now part of KDP (Kindle Direct Publishing) (Amazon will assign its own unique identifier)

 - if you decide to publish your book via an aggregator service, to appear on multiple platforms (an ISBN is most often included in the service)

 How many ISBN numbers do I need for one book?

 Different versions of your book will require different ISBN numbers.
 Depending on how you plan on distributing your book, you will need separate ISBN numbers for the:

 - paperback print book